-There is something about the mind that has fascinated people all over from different fields of studies that has made them adamant in learning more power of the mind facts.
+There is something about the mind that has fascinated people all over, from different fields of studies that have made them adamant in learning more power of the mind facts.
 How it works (i.e. problem solving) and how it just stops working well (i.e. dementia) has been discussed, researched, spoke on, or written in many books, symposia, and classes in every university.
-As people, we are governed by our mind and the way we perceive and even feel is affected by what we think.
+As people, we are governed by our mind and the way we perceive and even feel it is affected by what we think.

 Want to learn more?

 Here is a quick rundown of the power of the mind facts to get you started: